anonymousdouble/KodStand/data/rule/eslint/normal/no-useless-rename.md

 # no-useless-rename
 ## Overview

 Disallow renaming import, export, and destructured assignments to the same name

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 ES2015 allows for the renaming of references in import and export statements as well as destructuring assignments.
 This gives programmers a concise syntax for performing these operations while renaming these references:

 ```json
 import { foo as bar } from "baz";
 export { foo as bar };
 let { foo: bar } = baz;
 ```

 With this syntax, it is possible to rename a reference to the same name.
 This is a completely redundant operation, as this is the same as not renaming at all.
 For example, this:

 ```json
 import { foo as foo } from "bar";
 export { foo as foo };
 let { foo: foo } = bar;
 ```

 is the same as:

 ```json
 import { foo } from "bar";
 export { foo };
 let { foo } = bar;
 ```

 ## Rule Details

 This rule disallows the renaming of import, export, and destructured assignments to the same name.

 ## Options

 This rule allows for more fine-grained control with the following options:

-`ignoreImport`: When set to `true`, this rule does not check imports `ignoreExport`: When set to `true`, this rule does not check exports `ignoreDestructuring`: When set to `true`, this rule does not check destructuring assignments
+- `ignoreImport`: When set to `true`, this rule does not check imports

+- `ignoreExport`: When set to `true`, this rule does not check exports

+- `ignoreDestructuring`: When set to `true`, this rule does not check destructuring assignments

 By default, all options are set to `false`:

 ```json
 "no-useless-rename": ["error", {